sevmorris/macback-m1/README.md

 ## Tweak some Mac defaults and remove Dock icons (useful if a new OS install)

-1) Clone this repo and execute the tweak.sh script:
+1) Clone this repo and execute the tweaks.sh script:

 ```
 git clone https://github.com/sevmorris/macback.git ~/Downloads/macback && cd ~Downloads/macback